better-internet/radworks-docs/docs/using-radicle/adding-a-seed-node.md

 ---

 Seed nodes are "always-on" nodes running on public IP addresses that serve data to connected peers.
 When you add a seed to Upstream, it will automatically track you and share your data across its network of other connected peers [^1].
 This increases the availability of your data throughout the network, while making it easier to find others data as well.
 Upstream is preconfigured with a Radicle operated seed to bootstrap your connectivity.
 Adding more seed nodes to your Upstream configuration is a great way to improve data availability and redundancy.

-> To discover seed nodes, please refer to this <a href="https://radicle.community/t/list-of-public-seeds/1155">list of public seed nodes</a>.
+> To discover seed nodes, please refer to this [list of public
+> seed nodes][lp].

 If you have removed the default seed and need to re-add it or would like to add a custom seed address, you can do so by following these steps: